 Asynchronous vs. Synchronous Communication

 There are some complex definitions of synchronous and asynchronous communication.
-In reality, the difference is very clear.
-While synchronous communication happens in real-time, asynchronous communication doesn’t.
+In reality, the difference is simple and practical.
+While synchronous communication happens in real-time, asynchronous communication does not require an immediate response.
+People can read, respond, and act when it fits their schedule.

-Common ways teams practice asynchronous communication are through employee communications platforms, email threads, messaging and video recording tools, project management systems, intranets, shared documents, digital whiteboards, and similar.
+Common ways teams practice asynchronous communication are through employee communications platforms, email threads, messaging and video recording tools, project management systems, intranets, shared documents, digital whiteboards, and similar asynchronous communication tools.
+These channels create a written record, reduce repetition, and help everyone stay aligned even across time zones.

 The Importance of Improving Asynchronous Communication in the Workplace